candidtim/extmake/README.md

 ## Future features

- - A hint about the use of ExtMake in `make --help` and in case of errors raised by `make`.
+ - A hint about the use of ExtMake in case of errors raised by `make`.
  - Better error handling: when `make` or `git` are not available, all internal errors.
- - Parse the `--file` (`-f`, `--makefile`) argument and do not proxy it.
-   - Same for the `eject` command.
+ - Nested includes.
+ - PyPI distribution.
  - Resolve included target names, allow overrides.
-   - Add the `#super make TARGET` directive.
+   - Add the `#super make TARGET` directive (or interpret `make super.TARGET`?)
    - A command to generate an override, like `extmake-edit override TARGET`.
- - Nested includes.
  - Allow overriding the variables defined in the included files with `?=`.
- - A command to print user data (cache) and config locations.
- - More fine grained cache management (e.g., only clear the cache that is relevant in the context)
- - PyPI distribution.
- - A command to update the cloned dependencies when they refer to branches.
-   E.g., - `extmake-edit update [--file FILE]`
  - Update policy to control how often the cloned repositories are updated.
    E.g., `update=manual|always` in the DSN.